Nicolae-Peptea/DungeonCrawl/README.md

 - Unzip the file
 - Execute `DungeonCrawl.exe`
 - Check out the controls keys by pressing C
--  Exit game with by pressing ESC
+-  Exit game by pressing ESC

 ### If you'd like to edit and test the source code, please, follow these steps: